Study Abroad Program Overview

 You can sign up for the fall program and decide after you arrive to stay for

-You will stay in university housing at the Guesthouse, which will be prearranged by the Center for European Studies (CES).
+You will find your own housing in Maastricht.
+The Maastricht University website provides housing information.
+Most students will stay at the Guesthouse.
 You will have the option of a single or double room.
 All rooms include wifi and bed linen (no towels).
-There are no phones in the rooms, but you will receive a rental cellphone from CES.
+There are no phones in the rooms.
 Washing machines are located on-site.
 You live with international and other UC students.
 More Information on Housing